ABRG-Models/morphologica/docs/ref/visual/visualmodel.md

 spheres, then you can use the VisualModel graphics primitives.

-If you need to create a custom visualization, then you may well end up needing to write you own initializeVertices function.
+If you need to create a custom visualization, then you may well end up needing to write your own initializeVertices function.
 Consult other examples in the graphics primitives for more inspiration.

 # Re-initializing a VisualModel